QuantEcon/python-lecture-sandpit.myst/lectures/two_auctions.md

 +++

-**Detour: Computing a BNE for FPSB**
+**Detour: Computing a Bayesian Nash Equibrium for  FPSB**

-In light of the Revenue Equivalence Theorem, we can back out the optimal bidding strategy of a participant in a  FPSB auction  from outcomes of a SPSB auction.
+The Revenue Equivalence Theorem lets us an optimal bidding strategy for  a  FPSB auction  from outcomes of a SPSB auction.

 Let  $b(v_{i})$ be the optimal bid in a FPSB auction.